← Back to research

 Context Hub

 Context Hub by Andrew Ng gives coding agents curated, versioned API docs via a CLI — solving the hallucinated-API problem.
-Agents fetch current docs, annotate gaps for future sessions, and feed back quality signals to doc authors.
+Now 622 doc entries and 13.5k stars three months post-launch, with annotations hardened as untrusted-by-default input.

 Key takeaways

 • Andrew Ng's answer to agent API drift — a CLI (chub) that gives coding agents curated, versioned, language-specific documentation instead of relying on stale training data.
-68+ APIs covered, 5.7k stars in 4 days.
+Grew from 68 APIs at launch to 622 doc entries and 13.5k stars by June 2026.

 • The learning loop is the real innovation: agents annotate docs with local notes that persist across sessions, and up/down feedback flows back to doc authors.
-Agents get smarter without fine-tuning.
+Annotations are now opt-in (--with-annotations) and treated as untrusted input — a prompt-injection hardening added after launch.

 • Positioned as a community-maintained package manager for agent knowledge — anyone contributes docs via PR, usage signals drive quality.
 Think npm for API documentation.